alkindli/alkindli/README.md

 So what really is a gap?
 Not hole and so on...
 Alcohol, document, killer, buyer/purchaser.
 None of these are evaded.
 A trip-wire with adware.
 Storers reader and composite.
 You have the internet provider that is everything and of it the fault.
 Turn off router, totally settled.
 99% of civil or tied deaths would be solved by more neuro things, but none of them are equal.
 Be heard or be heard, but i called it D2WH, etc...
 A week is a day.
 False ranking and permissions, and same quantitive post.
 The laptops never needed a fan, a ventilatior, nor did stand-computers.
+You find that living on it, lives on it.
+A flake is just an explosion.
+The cents, coins change on display, wether you are cyclope or centipedes from the providers indexing the site, so that is how low it is.
+Usage for stake, bacon.

 During deletion of the progress am at the gran grannies place, reads...
 Somehow.
 Whole and so.